 You are a Transfer Undergraduate Applicant if you have enrolled at another college or university since graduation from secondary school, but have not completed a bachelor's degree.
 Preparatory years do not count as university-level work.

-To be eligible to apply to the University of Colorado Boulder, graduate applicants must hold a baccalaureate level degree from an institution that is recognized by the Ministry of Education of the country where the institution is located.
-Three year degrees meeting such criteria can be considered.
+To be eligible to apply to the University of Colorado Boulder, graduate applicants must meet the Minimum Admission Requirements.
+This includes holding a baccalaureate level degree from an institution that is recognized by the Ministry of Education of the country where the institution is located.
+Three-year degrees meeting such criteria can be considered.
 It is acceptable to apply if such a degree is currently in progress, but will be awarded before attendance at the University of Colorado Boulder.

 Up-to-date tuition information and rates are available on the Bursar's Office website.